 If i decide to retire early and live entirely on my portfolio, I would need a considerable portfolio size if I wanted to follow the 4% rule.

 From my Retiring Early Series, I determined that we would need around $45,000 / year to live comfortably (in todays dollars).
 If we retire before CPP/pension benefits kick in, we would need to depend on a portfolio size of $45,000/4% = $1,125,000.
-Looks like we have a little ways to go. :)If you would like to read more articles like this, you can sign up for free my newsletter service below (we will not spam you).
+Looks like we have a little ways to go. :)If you would like to read more articles like this, you can sign up for my free newsletter service below (we will not spam you).